SquareBracketAssociates/Booklet-TestingInPharo/Chapters/Web/Web.md

 ```

-Next, we will place the statements that load the drive the `setUp` method:
+Next, we will place the statements that load the driver in the `setUp` method:

 ```
 PharoOrgTest >> setUp